What is Skipcheck in TM1?

 A TM1 cube is constructed by putting a set of dimensions together.
 Dimensions usually contain rollups of elements.
 Information is entered at the base level and consolidate upwards through the rollup.
 For example, value might be entered at the day level and rolled up to Months and then to an element called “All Months”.

-Once created, a TM1 cube automatically skips the calculation of empty cells.
-That is until a rule is added.
+Once created, the Skipcheck function will make a TM1 cube automatically skip the calculation of empty cells.
+That is, until a rule is added.
 Rules allow us to do calculations more complicated than simple rollups.
 For example we could have a rule that says Sales = Units x Average Selling Price – clearly not a rollup.
 This addition of a rule turns off the automatic skipping of empty cells and thus diminishes the performance of the TM1 engine.

 Where is Skipcheck used?

-Skipcheck is almost always placed as the first item in a Rule sheet, thereby instructing TM1 to skip blank cells for the cube concerned.
+Skipcheck is almost always placed as the first item in a Rule sheet.
+Therefore it instructs TM1 to skip blank cells for the cube concerned.

 Use with Feeders